ethz-randomwalk/polytopewalk/paper/paper.md

 # Summary

-High dimensional sampling is an important computational tool in statistics, with applications in metabolic modeling in biology, volume computation, and fast randomized algorithms.
-We present ``PolytopeWalk``, a scalable library designed for sampling from a uniform distribution over polytopes, defined as bounded geometric objects formed by linear inequalities.
-To solve this problem, we use Markov chain Monte Carlo (MCMC) methods, which are a family of algorithms for generating approximate samples from a target probability distribution.
-This library provides an end-to-end solution, that includes novel implementation of preprocessing algorithms such as facial reduction and initialization.
+High dimensional sampling is an important computational tool in statistics, with applications in stochastic simulation, volume computation, and fast randomized algorithms.
+We present ``PolytopeWalk``, a scalable library designed for sampling from a uniform distribution over polytopes, which are bounded geometric objects formed by linear inequalities.
+For sampling, we use Markov chain Monte Carlo (MCMC) methods, defined as a family of algorithms for generating approximate samples from a target probability distribution.
 Six state-of-the-art MCMC algorithms are implemented, including the Dikin, Vaidya, and John Walk.
 Additionally, we introduce novel sparse constrained formulations of these algorithms, enabling efficient sampling from sparse polytopes of the form $\mathcal{K}_2 = \{x \in \mathbb{R}^d \ | \ Ax = b, x \succeq_k 0\}$.
 This implementation maintains sparsity in $A$, ensuring scalability to high dimensional settings $(d > 10^4)$.
+Finally, ``PolytopeWalk`` includes novel implementations of preprocessing algorithms such as facial reduction and initialization, thus providing an end-to-end solution.

 # Statement of Need